Target365/RCS/README.md

   * RICHCARD_CAROUSEL

 ### Get a Message
-Retrieve a sent or incoming RCS message.
+Retrieve a sent or incoming RCS message by TransactionId.

 When sending an RCS message the url for retrieving the message is returned in the "Location" header.